 Popular Employer Salaries for Bartender

-Employees at Olive Garden Restaurants, Holiday Inn, and Applebee's Neighborhood Grill and Bar can also expect below-average earnings of $21K.
+Workers at Olive Garden Restaurants, Holiday Inn, and Applebee's Neighborhood Grill and Bar also face smaller salaries than the rest of the field — average earnings for each of these employers come to $21K.

 Pay by Experience Level for Bartender